skiritan/aws-identity-round-robin-workshop/docs/permission-boundaries-advanced/verify.md

 ## Task 1 <small>Create a policy</small>

-#### Your goal is to create a Lambda function.
-You will need to create an IAM role, attach two policies (a trust policy and permission policy) to it and then pass the role to the Lambda function.
-First you create the permission policy which just needs to allow log file creation and s3:ListBucket.
-You are in a hurry though and give the role s3:*.
-The policy you create here will later be attached to the role you create in Task 2 which will then be passed to a Lambda function you will create in Task 3
+#### First you will create a permission policy which just needs to allow log file creation and s3:ListBucket.
+You are in a hurry though, like many developers, and give the role full S3 permissions.
+The policy you create here will later be attached to the role you create in Task 2 which will then be passed to a Lambda function you will create in Task 3.

-### Walk Through

 * Use the following JSON to create a file named verifypolicydoc (replace the Account ID):
 	* `{"Version":"2012-10-17","Statement":[{"Effect":"Allow","Action":["logs:CreateLogGroup","logs:CreateLogStream","logs:PutLogEvents","s3:*"],"Resource":"*"}]}`
-* Create the policy (**there is a key parameter missing from the command below**)
+* Create the policy (**there is a key parameter missing from the command below.
+Check the [AWS CLI documentation](https://docs.aws.amazon.com/cli/latest/reference/)**)
 	* `aws iam create-policy --policy-name NAME_OF_POLICY --policy-document file://verifypolicydoc`
 <!-- `aws iam create-policy --policy-name NAME_OF_POLICY --path /NAME_OF_PATH/ --policy-document file://verifypolicydoc` -->

 ## Task 2 <small>Create a role</small>

-#### The role you create here will be passed to the Lambda function you create in task 3
+#### The role you create here will be passed to the Lambda function you create in the next task

-### Walk Through

 * Use the following JSON to create a file named verifytrustpolicy (replace the Account ID):
 	* `{ "Version": "2012-10-17", "Statement": { "Effect": "Allow", "Principal": { "Service": "lambda.amazonaws.com"}, "Action": "sts:AssumeRole" } }`
-* Create the role (**there is a key parameter missing from the command below**)
+* Create the role (**there is a key parameter missing from the command below.
+Check the [AWS CLI documentation](https://docs.aws.amazon.com/cli/latest/reference/)**)
 	* `aws iam create-role --role-name NAME_OF_ROLE --path /NAME_OF_PATH/ --assume-role-policy-document file://verifytrustpolicy`
 <!-- `aws iam create-role --role-name NAME_OF_ROLE --path /NAME_OF_PATH/ --assume-role-policy-document file://verifytrustpolicy --permissions-boundary arn:aws:iam::Account_ID:policy/webadminspermissionsboundary` -->
 * Attach the policy you created in Task 1 to the role: